 Reduce Errors and Eliminate Costs with Scanning Technology

 Using Barcode and Radio-Frequency Identification (RFID) technology makes inventory control faster and more accurate.
-Barcoding and RFID tags help keep track of your inventory, reduce errors and eliminate the cost of manual record keeping.
+Barcodes and RFID tags help keep track of your inventory, reduce errors, and eliminate the cost of manual record keeping.
 Clear Spider incorporates the use of Barcodes and RFID tags to communicate updates on the status of your inventory directly to you.

 Here are just a few of the ways that our clients use Barcode and RFID scanning in their inventory management solutions.

 - Shipping and receiving

 - Time-sensitive shipping

 - Electronic Kanban

 - Asset management